RichardsonMark/project-brief-idea-pitch/README.md

 ## Project Extensions

-- use the data at api.football-data.org to fill the scores, table team info with real info (You can use an external API but only if you pull the data into your own back-end and use it from there.)
+- use the data at api.football-data.org to fill the scores, table team info with real info (use an external API, but only if you pull the data into your own back-end and use it from there.)
 - Search for articles where the title includes a particular search term
 - Filter articles by journalist
 - Filter articles by category, which can be added by SGNN